Workers posted from Finland

 Lähetetyt työntekijät

-An employee posted to another Nordic country needs to take along a certificate of coverage by the Finnish social security system (e.g. A1).
-The certificate allows both the employer and employee to be exempted from insurance contributions in the country of employment and therefore avoid paying double contributions.
-So all the statutory social insurance contributions for a person with Finnish social security coverage are paid to Finland.
+If you are posted to another Nordic country you need to take a certificate A1 with you to prove you are covered by the Finnish social security system.
+The certificate allows both the employer and employee to be exempted from insurance contributions in the country of employment.
+This means that if you are covered by Finnish social security, all your statutory social insurance contributions are paid to Finland.

-The employer applies for a posted worker certificate from the Finnish Centre for Pensions.
+Employers apply for A1 certificates for posted workers from the Finnish Centre for Pensions.

 More information from the Finnish Centre for Pensions and the Social Insurance Institution of Finland (Kela).